 At present, the College composed of nine units with about 400 faculty members and 3500 students, has the biggest faculty and student population in UPLB.
 There are five institutes in CAS and these are the Institute of Biological Sciences (IBS), Institute of Chemistry (IC), Institute of Computer Science (ICS), Institute of Mathematical Sciences and Physics (IMSP), and Institute of Statistics (INSTAT).
 On the other hand, the three departments under CAS include the Department of Human Kinetics (DHK), Department of Humanities (DHUM), and the Department of Social Sciences (DSS).
 The ninth unit of CAS is the UP Rural High School, which is being used as a high school laboratory for college students taking up Bachelor of Science in Mathematics and Science Teaching, a degree program co-offered by IBS, IC, and IMSP.
 The College also co-offered with the College of Agriculture the Bachelor of Science in Agricultural Chemistry.
 A total of twelve undergraduate academic degree programs are being offered by the College.
 In addition, the College also offers graduate programs at the master and doctorate level.

 About 60% of the CAS faculty members are MS and PhD degree holders.
 It holds the distinction of having three National Center of Excellence in basic sciences (Biology, Chemistry, and Mathematics), Commission on Higher Education (CHED)’s Center of Excellence in Information and Technology; the CHED’s Center of Development in Statistics.
 Annually, CAS is the College in UPLB with the highest number of graduates and honor graduates.
-From 1972 to 2011, CAS was led by eight deans, namely: Dr. Edelwina C. Legaspi, Dr. Percy E. Sajise, Dr. Carlito R. Barril, Dr. Pacifico C. Payawal, Dr. Corazon B. Lamug, Dr. Asuncion K. Raymundo, Dr. Zita VJ.
-Albacea, and the present dean is Dr. Felino P. Lansigan.
+From 1972 to 2021, CAS was led by nine deans, namely: Dr. Edelwina C. Legaspi, Dr. Percy E. Sajise, Dr. Carlito R. Barril, Dr. Pacifico C. Payawal, Dr. Corazon B. Lamug, Dr. Asuncion K. Raymundo, Dr. Zita VJ.
+Albacea, Dr. Felino P. Lansigan, and the present dean is Dr. Maribel L. Dionisio-Sese.